mftb0/cbxv/README.md

 would be misaligned and not shown at the same time, ruining the scene.

 <img align="left" src="docs/cbxv_ss_01.png">

-Note: All comic images shown on these pages are believed to be in the public domain.
+<sub>Note: All comic images shown on these pages are believed to be in the public domain.
-If you feel that's in error, please notify me and I will replace them with ones that are.
+If you feel that's in error, please notify me and I will replace them with ones that are.</sub>

 ## Features
 - Auto-joining and manual joining of pages